Remembering Al Young

 Young was born on April 28, 1946 in San Jose, California to Col. John C. and Mary Lee Young.

 A documentary created by Rick Quan, “Race: The Al Young Story,” describes his early struggles with attention deficit hyperactivity disorder (ADHD), which caused him to very nearly flunk out of school.
 It was not until one day, by accident, that he discovered he could read and concentrate on a book while walking, that his life transformed.
-He began to take many-mile-long walks around a nearby lake, with a book open under his nose.
+Prior to that, the printed page was too demanding with the many distractions that his disorder sparked in him.
+But once he made this discovery, always an innovator, he began to take many-mile-long walks around a nearby lake, with a book open under his nose.
 He not only graduated high school, but he was accepted at the University of Washington and went on to earn a bachelor’s and a master’s in English Literature.

 His boundless energy also found a channel in car racing, which began illegally on the streets in the Bay Area, but soon led him to the top of the heap and won him a sponsorship from Bardahl Manufacturing Company, formerly the largest company in Seattle.

-Young described ADHD as an advantage on the track.
 Waiting in his race car, watching the signal lights move from yellow to green, with his engine roaring and huge wheels spinning under him, a cloud of smoke enveloping the car, time would stand still for him, he said.

 Whereas for most people, the succession of lights signaling the start of the race happened in rapid succession, for Young, he said it all occurred in slow motion, with each light filling up like a balloon being blown up—he indicated with his hands.